tundish/tea_and_sympathy/tas/dlg/weblinks.rst

 ----

 .. property:: SETTINGS.catchphrase-states-refresh none
+.. property:: SETTINGS.catchphrase-colour-gravity hsl(113.33, 96.92%, 12.75%)

-This is a short work for the `turberfield-catchphrase`_ library.
+This is a technical demo and teaching example for the `turberfield-catchphrase`_ library.

+An Interactive Story.

 .. _turberfield-catchphrase: https://github.com/tundish/turberfield-catchphrase